-V. 104 of Sura 4 continues the martial theme of the previous section, telling Muslims not to weaken in pursuit of the enemy.
+Allah then continues the martial theme of the previous section (v.
+104), telling Muslims not to weaken in pursuit of the enemy.
 Bulandshahri explains: “While the disbelievers (kuffar) will be subjected to the unending torment and distress in the abysses of Hell, the Muslims shall be rejoicing in the bliss and comforts of Heaven (Jannah), without the slightest worries and concerns.
 The disbelievers (kuffar) cannot aspire for these stages as these are promised exclusively to the Muslims.
 For this reason the Muslims have a much stronger incentive to fight and should do so with greater zest and zeal.”

-Verses 123-126 then promise Paradise to the true believers, both male and female (v.
+But then Allah promises Paradise to the true believers, both male and female (v.
 124).
-(Paradise, filled with the virginal houris for men – cf. 44:54, etc. – is not described for women.)
+(Paradise, filled with the virginal houris for men — cf. 44:54, etc. — is not described for women.)
 The statement “Not your desires, nor those of the People of the Book (can prevail)” was revealed, says the Tafsir al-Jalalayn, “when the Muslims and the People of the Scripture began to pride themselves [upon God’s promise].”
 Allah, of course, says Ibn Kathir, “then supported the argument of the Muslims against their opponents of the other religions.”

-Verses 127-130 return to women.
-V. 128 speaks of agreements between a husband and a wife.
+After that, Allah returns to women.
+He speaks of agreements between a husband and a wife (v.
+128).
 Ibn Abbas recounted that one of Muhammad’s wives, Sawdah, “feared that the Messenger of Allah might divorce her.”
 So she said: “O Messenger of Allah!
-Do not divorce me; give my day to Aisha” – that is, take the night you are scheduled to spend in my bed and spend it instead with one of your other wives.
-V. 129 says that Muslims will not be able to treat all their wives equally, but Aisha asserts that Muhammad was an exception; he “used to treat his wives equally.”
+Do not divorce me; give my day to Aisha” — that is, take the night you are scheduled to spend in my bed and spend it instead with one of your other wives.
+Allah says (v.
+129) that Muslims will not be able to treat all their wives equally, but Aisha asserts that Muhammad was an exception; he “used to treat his wives equally.”

-Verses 131-151 emphasize Allah’s sovereignty, enjoin justice, criticize the unbelievers (who should not be taken as friends, say verses 139 and 144), and hypocrites, and warn that Allah will not forgive those who leave Islam twice (v.
+Allah’s next theme is…Allah.
+He emphasizes his sovereignty, enjoins justice, and criticizes the unbelievers (who should not be taken as friends, say verses 139 and 144), and hypocrites, and warns that Allah will not forgive those who leave Islam twice (v.
 137).
 Muhammad’s own statement is sharper: “If somebody (a Muslim) discards his religion, kill him.”
 Then Allah criticizes the hypocrites for ridiculing Islam (v.
 140) and pretending to support the Muslims while actually opposing them (v.
 141).
 Believers are not to befriend unbelievers (v.
 144).

 The assertion that “there is none of the People of the Book but must believe in him before his death” has been taken to mean that Jesus will return to earth — and when he does, according to Muhammad, he will “break the Cross and kill the pig and abolish the Jizya (a tax taken from the non-Muslims, who are in the protection, of the Muslim government).”
 That is, he will abolish the subservient dhimmi status of the non-Muslims, and Islamize the world: “During his time, Allah will destroy all religions except Islam and Allah will destroy Al-Masih Ad-Dajjal (the False Messiah).”